 A business can also set up its website to accept Apple Pay as a payment form.
-Buyers click the Pay With Apple Pay button on the checkout page and then confirm the purchase on their Apple device.
+Buyers click the Pay With Apple Pay button on the checkout page and confirm the purchase on their Apple device.

 Once payment is made, Apple Pay funnels the funds from the buyer’s linked payment source to the merchant’s account.

-Apple Pay has many upsides for both buyers and merchants.
+Apple Pay has many upsides for buyers and merchants.
 Here’s a look at some of the top reasons a business should consider accepting Apple Pay.

 Every time someone makes a purchase with Apple Pay, the system generates a new token.
 This token is then interpreted and changed back into useful information after it gets to the payment processor.